-- You paused and reflected on something before you acted, instead of reacting impulsively as usual.
+- You paused and reflected on something before you acted, instead of reacting impulsively.

-Of course there are an infinite number of things you might feel good about on a given day.
+Of course, there is an infinite number of things you might feel good about on a given day.
 The list above is meant only to give you ideas.
 With or without the list, can you think of three successes you’ve already had today?

 To see if a Daily Success Review will work for you, try it for a few weeks.
-Feel free to NOT do it sometimes, just to keep it fresh.
-Your goal is to develop a small-success mindset, so that you are on the lookout for the many positive things you do as well as the courage you show when you learn from mistakes.
+Feel free to skip it sometimes, just to keep it fresh.
+Your goal is to develop a small-success mindset so that you are on the lookout for the many positive things you do as well as the courage you show when you learn from mistakes.

 After doing a Daily Success Review on a regular basis, you may learn to recognize a small success immediately after it occurs.
 When you notice a little victory, you could give yourself an inner compliment, using self-talk like this: